joelparkerhenderson/pgp-gpg-help/README.md

 gpg --full-gen-key --openpgp
 ```

+If you want to cancel the program at any time, press control-c.

 The program requires you to complete the setup in a short amount of time.
 If you run out of time, that's fine.

 If the program prompts: